19 December 2015

 The first psalm is David, who talks of his Lord being one who sits beside God, who defeats the enemies of God, whose rule extends beyond Zion and who, on coronation has priest privileges in the most ancient order of priests.

-The second psalm praises God for great deeds, honour, majesty, enduring righteousness and mercy.
+The second praises God for great deeds, honour, majesty, enduring righteousness and mercy.
 God has sent us redemption.
 Respecting God is the beginning of wisdom.

 Mark 11: 27 – 12: 12

 In the temple Jesus’s authority to teach is questioned.
 Jesus answers with a question (which was the standard method of debate).
 Jesus asks whether they think John’s baptism was from heaven or from men?
-The chief priests, preachers of the Law and elders answer, “We don’t know”.
+The chief priests, preachers of the Law and elders answered, “We don’t know”.
 Jesus then refuses to tell them his authorisation.

 Jesus tells the parable of the man who built a vineyard with a watchtower, put people in charge and went away.
 He sends a servant to collect some fruit from the tenants.
 The servant is beaten and sent away empty-handed.
 A second they beat and send away.
 The third they kill.
 He sends many others – some they beat and some they kill.
 He eventually sends his son, thinking they will respect his son.
 Instead, they think they will be able to inherit the vineyard for themselves so they kill the son and dispose of his body.